- car servicing

 Getting the right parts for the job is not an easy task and should really be done in person, rather than over the phone, to ensure you’re comparing apples with apples.

 Your time is worth more than that, not to mention the cost of petrol when driving from store to store.
 All this and there’s still no guarantee of quality.

-So trust in your mechanic and his skills.
+So trust in your mechanic and their skills.
 Yes, the process will cost you a bit more but you’ll avoid the hassle and get the best possible parts for your car repairs.
+If something goes wrong, the process of getting it fixed is as clear as day, so your car can get back on the road sooner.
 Quality and safety are far more important than money!